bellagracefinck/trend_cycle/README.md

 This frequency matrix is then converted into a network adjacency matrix, in which the values in each cell become the weight of the link between the two collection nodes.
 With a manual threshold in place, collections only form a link if they were in the same cluster more than 30% of the time in order to limit noise.
 We then apply a Louvain community detection algorithm to the network to identify groups of similar collections.
 These group assignments become the primary informant to evaluating which collections are the most similar.

 **Brand longevity analysis**
 As for the evaluation of brand longevity, I created a Recurrent Neural Network to predict the prevalence score of designers based on their collection descriptions.
-As the raw prevalence score is a continuous target variable, I utilized the class assignments (based on percentiles) as the model target to allow for classification.
+As the raw prevalence score is a continuous target variable, I utilized the class assignments (based on percentiles) to allow for classification.
+However, rather than using the class assignments themselves, I opted to turn the problem into a binary classification (1 for high (95th percentile or above) prevalence, 0 for low prevalence).
+This was due in part to the fact that the prevalence score is not normally distributed, so there are significantly more observations associated with certain levels of prevalence than with others, so even though the classes are based on percentiles the percentiles have very limited differences.

 Were I to have more time or data, I'd be interested in doing a regression on designer metadata in order to predict prevalence.

+In order to better understand which features of a collection contribute the most to designer prevalence, I created a Naive Bayes model and fit it on just the descriptors (fashion related terms extracted from the description), then tracked the model coefficients to see which words specifically had the biggest impact.

 ## Results
 This section presents the findings of the research, including descriptive statistics, tables, and graphs.
 It should provide a clear and concise summary of the main results, highlighting any patterns or trends observed.
 [NOTE: 2-4 paragraphs]

+#### Exploratory Data Analysis